Mandocello: Notable uses

 Steve Knightley, the English folk musician and songwriter, made the mandocello a key part of his songwriting and overall sound, especially with his band Show of Hands.
-Steve uses instruments made by David and Nicholas Oddie in Devon, England, in the tuning GDAD which makes the instrument more effective for chunky chord accompaniments as well as playing tunes.
-Steve also plays guitar, cuatro mandolin, and tenor guitar.
+Knightley uses instruments made by David and Nicholas Oddie in Devon, England, in the tuning GDAD which makes the instrument more effective for chunky chord accompaniments as well as playing tunes.
+Knightly also plays guitar, cuatro mandolin, and tenor guitar.

 Geoff Goodman, New York born European jazz musician and composer, features both guitar and mandocello in his compositions.

 Patterson Hood, front man for Drive-By Truckers, plays a mandocello made by Scott Baxendale of Baxendale Guitars in Athens Georgia.
 Baxendale starts with a vintage Harmony guitar and converts it from six string standard tuning to the mandocello.

 Bryn Haworth uses a mandocello on his album, Let The Days Go By.

 John Nagy and David Grisman play mandocello on the Earth Opera album, The Great American Eagle Tragedy.

 Mike Marshall played a mandocello on his collaboration album Uncommon Ritual with Edgar Meyer and Béla Fleck and plays it live occasionally (for example with Darol Anger on violin).

 Rick Nielsen of the band Cheap Trick has a stringed instrument collection that includes electric mandocellos custom made by Hamer Guitars.
 Such an instrument was used for the title track from their LP Heaven Tonight, while their song "Mandocello", released on the band's debut album, used a standard acoustic mandocello.
 This song was later covered by Concrete Blonde and released on their album Still in Hollywood.

 Jaco Pastorius, bassist for Weather Report, overdubbed a mandocello on their hit "Birdland."

 Richie Sambora, guitarist for Bon Jovi, used a mandocello on the song "Lay Your Hands on Me" from their acoustic album This Left Feels Right.